(site was at www.batnet.com/mfwright/HT220.html but ISP changed domain to userwebs.batnet.com)

 hosted by the HT-220 Preservation Society

-NOTE: In process of updating this site i.e. replacing defunked geocities links.
+NOTE: I have couple new updates, HT220 repair service and HT220s (and the HT200) in the movies but not much updates since 10 years ago.
+In process of updating this site i.e. replacing defunked geocities links.
 There may be other images missing since the previous batnet domain terminated.

 Download PDF copies of HT-220 Preservation Society newsletters here

 Back in the 20th century when only women wore earrings and men walked the surface of the Moon, the Motorola HT-220 was the hottest handheld on the market when it was introduced in 1969.
 Tougher than a pit bull, this VHF or UHF business band handheld in a weatherproof housing was the envy of ham radio operators for its compact size and performance.
 It contains a very sensitive and selective receiver, and a transmitter that can deliver up to 5 Watts (4 on UHF).
 It can easily be identified with the silver center band (metal frame) with stellar blue hi-impact plastic front and back.
 Servicing the HT220 is convenient as the front and back covers can be removed to access component board from both sides.

 The HT-220 was the second generation of 2-way FM handheld radio and the successor to Motorola's first business band handheld, the HT-200.
 Two custom-designed ICs were used in the HT-220 which vastly reduced the number of components and the overall size of the radio from the 200 series.
 The HT-200, introduced in 1962, circuitry was all discrete components; the HT-200 is big and scary.